 Share stories with our fellow Americans about the peoples and cultures where we served and advocate for initiatives to advance cross-cultural understanding and support people around the world.

-- Board of Directors - up to 18 members who provide direction and run many of the activities for the group.
+- Board of Directors - Up to 18 members who provide direction and run many of the activities for the group.
 We are always looking for RPCVs who are interested in getting more involved, participate in events, and helping sustain and grow the group.
-Contact the board of BARPCV at email@example.com if you'd like to learn more about the Board.
+To learn more, Contact the BARPCV Board.

-- Membership - maintains membership database, produces our Annual Membership Directory, provides mailing labels for other committees to promote events, manages emailings to members, supports activity heads in increasing member involvement, manages the member renewal process, works with NPCA on membership issues, hosts a party or two a year, and generally tries to help out where it can.
-If you would like to help out with this committee or have ideas on ways to increase membership without turning us into telemarketers, contact us.
+- Membership - Maintains membership database, produces our Annual Membership Directory, provides mailing labels for other committees to promote events, manages emailings to members, supports activity heads in increasing member involvement, manages the member renewal process, works with NPCA on membership issues, hosts a party or two a year, and generally tries to help out where it can.
+To help out with this committee or to share ideas on how to increase membership without turning us into telemarketers, Contact Us.